 We were told to stop all allergy creams five days before his appointment and we had to make sure not to apply lotion or oils on his back and arms 24 hours before it.

 I was told when I made the appointment that we needed to allow 2-3 hours for it, and the website let me know L would have the allergy tests performed during the same visit.
 There was no good time to make it; L would either end up with a shortened nap or no nap at some point in the day.
 I opted for the earliest time I could get, figuring he could sleep the afternoon away if he wanted.

-We spoke with the doctor who asked both Hubby and I about our health and skin, and asked questions about how long L had the eczema issue and what we’d been doing to help it.
+We spoke with the doctor who asked both Mr Boots and I about our health and skin and asked questions about how long L had the eczema issue and what we’d been doing to help it.
 He determined allergy testing was a good idea.

 The doctor said he would test for common environmental triggers (such as pollen and mold) and then took out a piece of paper with a bunch of foods listed on it and checked off the five most common for food allergies.
 He asked me to mark five more that L ate frequently and, because I am still nursing, five that I ate frequently.
 This was hard because between the two of us we ate nearly everything on the list.